3-chess.com logo

 So what happens?

-The Black Queen has the option to take the Red King which will eliminate the Red player from the game.
+The Black Queen has the option to take the Red King, eliminating the Red player from the game.